 Phantom Falls, Seasonal waterfall at North Table Mountain Ecological Reserve in Oroville, California.

-Phantom Falls is a seasonal waterfall in the North Table Mountain Ecological Reserve near Oroville, California, where water drops over the edge at Coal Canyon.
-The stream plunges roughly 50 meters into a pool below, with a natural grotto formation marking the base of the falls.
+Phantom Falls is a seasonal waterfall in the North Table Mountain Ecological Reserve near Oroville, California, where water pours over the basalt edge of Coal Canyon and drops about 160 feet (roughly 50 meters) into a pool below.
+At the base, a natural grotto cuts into the rock, making it possible to stand behind the curtain of water when the flow is strong enough.

 The community of curious travelers